What is Insight Advisor and business logic?

 For example, yr for year or num for number.

-Define the Insight Advisor analysis type to be used with certain terms or queries.
+Define the Insight Advisor analysis type to be used with certain terms or questions.

-For example, setting it so the map distribution analysis type is always used by Insight Advisor when a query includes the term regional view.
+For example, setting it so the map distribution analysis type is always used by Insight Advisor when a question includes the term regional view.